 Bond sails into Venice for the film’s finale looking on top of the world for someone who just quit his job and nearly had his testicles removed.
 Then again, he does have Eva Green on his arm.
 Guess the pros outweigh the cons here.

-Unseen after their arrival in Venice, Bond wears a pair of sharp Persol 2720 sunglasses with turtle frames and green lenses (color code 24/31).
+Unseen after their arrival in Venice, Bond wears a pair of rectangular turtle-framed Persol 2720 sunglasses with green lenses (color code 24/31).

 Underneath, Bond’s undershirt is one of the many Sunspel T-shirts provided for the production.
-It is gray melange with an overlocked crew neck, making it just slightly more special than your average T-shirt.
+It is gray melange with an overlocking crew-neck, making it just slightly more distinctive than your average T-shirt.
 However, the material makes it a lot more special, described as a “fine gauge two fold long staple Egyptian cotton”.
 A tip for the everyman, when the word “cotton” is preceded by seven words, that probably means we’re talking about something pretty damn comfortable.
 James Bond Lifestyle has a link to Sunspel shirts used in the film and additional descriptions.

 Bond also wears the Omega mentioned earlier in the film, particularly an Omega Seamaster Professional Diver 2220.80.00.
 It is stainless steel with a blue face, blue bezel, and stainless steel bracelet.
 Additional features are a self-winding chronometer, co-axial escapement movement with a rhodium-plated finish, a 48-hour power reserve, and a 41mm case diameter.
 You might be thinking, “Oh, a $2,800 watch is too fancy for all of his stunts!
 He’ll break it!
 For heck’s sake, he goes underwater!”
 Au contrare, as the name should imply, it is a “Professional Diver” and is water resistant down to 300 meters (1000 feet for normal people).